A monstera on the article Monstera Watering Schedule

 Warning Signs of Being Underwater

-When the plant’s whole water supply is used up by transpiration, the leaves lose their turgidity and curl up to prevent any more water from being lost.
-However, this is done to conserve any remaining water.
+When the plant uses all its water through transpiration, the leaves lose their firmness.
+They curl up to stop losing more water.
+However, people do this to conserve any remaining water.

 Leaves turning yellow and developing brown spots as they dry out